ITU-BDSA2025-GROUP11/Chirp/docs/report.md

 ### Release

+The workflow responsible for generating releases was originally only activated upon pushes to main with tags.
-Initially we thought we would be making new releases regularly using tags.
-But as time would tell git, or GitHUb, was a new routine and the tags ended up being mostly forgotten.
+But as time would tell git, or GitHUb, was a new routine and adding tags to pushes ended up being mostly forgotten.
 We were more focused on trying to improve how we write issues as well as tracking progress using project boards.

-We made a final release before the submission date.
+Therefore we decided to manually make a final release before the submission date.

 ### Deployment